m1sta/prescript/README.md

 ### Macros / DSL support
 Macros and string template tags with user defined token delineators can be defined too with the result looking like Eg. `constraints.push(graph :: a -> b).
 Check [here](demo/input/example.pre.coffee) for more examples.

+### For-in conversion to capture both key and value
+For-in loops can be defined to extract both key and value at the same time by providing a second variable name when the loop is declared.
+This feature exists to reduce confusion between for-of and for-in.
+Eg. `for (key, value in dict)`

+### For loop supports 'to' keyword
+The `to` keyword can be used to define standard for loops.
+Eg. `for (x = 0 to array.length)`

 ### Result chaining
 The result of one expression can be automatically passed to another expression by combining the `>>` operator and asterix `*` characters. eg. `score = await db.get(input) >> JSON.parse(*) >> parseInt(*.value) / 100`